The Black Mate: Plot

 Told as a first-person narrative, the story opens on the docks of London in the 1880s.
 The Sapphire, a merchant ship, has a new mate: Winston Bunter, a mature man in his late middle-age, whose jet-black hair earns him the sobriquet “The Black Mate.”
 The ship is commanded by the bitter and mean-spirited Captain Johns.

 The narrator of the tale repeatedly suggests that the mate has a secret which he carefully conceals: Bunter has dyed his prematurely white hair to black, so as not to look too old to be hired for a job that requires great vigor.

 During the voyage, a running debate develops between captain and mate.
 Captain John maintains that supernatural powers directly influence the lives of humans; the mate Bunter is skeptical, and emphatically denies the existence of ghosts.
 The captain is exasperated by his mate’s failure to convert to his spiritualism.

 Bunter has brought bottles of black hair dye, which he applies to maintain his more youthful appearance.
 In heavy weather, the bottles are broken: without these, Bunter knows his ruse will soon be exposed to the captain and crew.
 When Bunter accidentally falls from a ladder, cutting his head, he has an epiphany.
-Rising his hair, he reports to the captain that when climbing the ladder, he had seen a “manifestation”, that is, a ghost.
+Without speech for two days, he reports to the captain that when climbing the ladder, he had seen a “manifestation”, that is, a ghost.
 The frightening vision, he confesses, has turned his hair white instantly: “You were right!”
 Captain Johns is triumphant and welcomes his new convert.

 The story ends happily.
 Bunter's wife inherits a legacy that provides enough for them to retire comfortably.